-Ring der Musikfreunde is founded in Cologne in 1956, by P.P.
-Kelen Schallplatten GmbH.
-At the end of 1962, Bertelsmann acquires Ring der Musikfreunde and continues it as a special club for lovers of classical music.
+Ring der Musikfreunde (Circle of music friends) is a record club founded in Cologne 1956 by P.P.
+Kelen Schallplatten GmbH in which the US record company VOX has a significant stake.
+It is also their representation in Germany.
+Ring der Musikfreunde releases large parts of the VOX repertoire exclusively through his own labels Orbis, Pantheon and Parnass.
+The records are available for members of Ring der Musikfreunde, as well as under licence in other record clubs.
+At the end of 1962, Bertelsmann acquires Ring der Musikfreunde and develops it into a special club for lovers of classical and early music.
+The Orbis label remains with the club, while Parnass is continued by Bertelsmann Schallplattenring and Pantheon by VOX.
 At the beginning of the 1970s, Ring der Musikfreunde – a club without mandatory purchases – becomes part of the Kelen Musikprogramm, in which Bertelsmann's mail-order activities, ongoing since 1964, are already pooled.
-Further special clubs emerge from this alliance, such as Club Top 13 (1973) with the successful Hitparade samplers, and hallo RTL (1977), a club based on Radio Luxemburg’s program and the commercial channel RTL plus, founded in 1984.
+Further special clubs emerge from this alliance, such as Club Top 13 (1973) with the successful Charts-compilations, and hallo RTL (1977), a club based on Radio Luxemburg’s program and the commercial channel RTL plus, founded in 1984.
 At their peak, these special clubs jointly supply around 300,000 members with music from a wide variety of musical genres.
 In 1992, the record offer of the special interest clubs is discontinued in favor of CDs.
 The mail-order business finally stops selling records in the following year.